Top Ten Organisations for Animal Research in 2018 Announced

 The researchers went on to study the effect of this gene in the zebrafish, another fish which has the remarkable ability to heal its own heart.
 When the team inactivated the lrrc10 gene in zebrafish they saw that the fish could no-longer fully repair their hearts.

 Hundreds of thousands of people in the UK are living with debilitating heart failure, often as a result of a heart attack.
 During a heart attack, the heart is deprived of oxygen leading to the death of heart muscle cells and their replacement by scar tissue.
 This stops the heart muscle from contracting properly and reduces the heart’s ability to pump blood around the body.
 People suffering from heart failure can’t regenerate their damaged hearts, and often the only cure is a heart transplant.
+NPS Certified Phlebotomy Instructors are able to proctor the national certification exam for their students.

 University of Edinburgh